Rural and Underserved Health Research Center

 Coal miners are at increased risk of lung diseases.
 Using secondary datasets, we will assess the distribution of lung diseases across regions, identify patterns of healthcare utilization among miners relative to HRSA-funded Black Lung Clinics, and compare healthcare utilization patterns, behaviors, and comorbidities among miners and non-miners.

-Topics: Chronic diseases and conditions, Environmental and agricultural health, Health disparities and health equity, Health services
+Topics: Chronic diseases and conditions, Environmental and agricultural health, Health services

 • Rural Variation in Access to Naloxone for Opioid Overdose Prevention